Be the bridge of faith between party and common people: PM Modi to BJP members | Politics

 - India

-Prime Minister Narendra Modi on Sunday asked the BJP members to become a bridge of faith between the party and the common man and expressed confidence that the BJP will win the trust of people in the upcoming assembly polls.
+Prime Minister Narendra Modi on Sunday asked BJP members to become a ''bridge of faith'' between the party and the common man and expressed confidence that the BJP will win the trust of people in the upcoming assembly polls in five states.

-Addressing the valedictory session of the BJP's national executive, Modi stressed that the BJP runs on the values of ''Sewa, Sanklap aur Samparan (service, resolution, and commitment)'' and ''does not revolve around a family'', party national general secretary and Union Minister Bhupender Yadav said quoting the prime minister.
+Addressing the valedictory session of the BJP's national executive, Modi stressed that the BJP runs on the values of ''Sewa, Sanklap aur Samparan (service, resolution and commitment)'' and ''does not revolve around a family'', urging its members to work for people, Union Minister Bhupender Yadav said quoting the prime minister.

+In his address, Modi also mentioned the BJP's win in Telangana bypolls, its improved performance in Ellenabad assembly by-election in Haryana and local body elections in Tamil Nadu besides a rise in its vote share in an Andhra Pradesh by-election to assert that it shows growing acceptance of the party's development agenda, sources said.

-The BJP is not a family-based party, it isn't run by a family but by a culture of public welfare, Yadav said while quoting Prime Minister Modi.
+The BJP is not a family-based party, it isn't run by a family but by a culture of public service and dedication, Yadav said while quoting Prime Minister Modi.

 Referring to the welfare work done by BJP workers during the COVID-19 pandemic, Modi said the ruling party focused on serving the people.